twilio/hackpack-v3/README.md

 * [Custom Firmware Fork to Add Morse Code](https://github.com/rbeiter/hackpack-v3)

-For this hack, you'll want to switch to @rbreiter 's repo and burn your Hackpack with his fork.
+For this hack, you'll want to switch to @rbeiter 's repo and burn your Hackpack with his fork.
 You can also add the other hacks as well!

 ### Built something great with your Hackpack?